 Established in 1914, the iconic Australian Heritage Hotel is one of the most prominent buildings in the historic precinct of The Rocks.

 The Australian Heritage Hotel is also a pub, but not just any pub.
+It’s one of the oldest pubs in The Rocks.
 Staying there means you will get to enjoy a wide range of Australian craft beers as well as a great selection of gourmet pizzas.